shakna-israel/pallet/README.md

 ## Variables

-Strictly speaking, variables don't exactly exist in pallet.
+Strictly speaking, variables don't exactly exist in *pallet*.

 Rather, when you use the `assign` function from the Standard Library, it generates a function that copies a value onto the `stack` when called.